VersoBit/WeatherDoge/README.md

 Weather Doge is maintained by [Kevin](https://twitter.com/Kev1nMark), [Rylea](https://twitter.com/DeviledMoon), and [Leyton](https://twitter.com/LeytonReed) of [VersoBit](https://versobit.com/).
 Say hi [on Twitter](https://twitter.com/VersoBit) or [send us an email](mailto:hello@versobit.com).
 We'd love to hear from you.

 ## Licensing
-Copyright © 2014-2016 VersoBit Ltd. Weather Doge is licensed under the GNU GPLv3 which can be found in `LICENSE.md`.
+Copyright © 2014-2016 VersoBit.
+Weather Doge is licensed under the GNU GPLv3 which can be found in `LICENSE.md`.

 The background images, doge images, and doge adjectives are from the [dogeweather](https://github.com/katiaeirin/dogeweather) project licensed under the [MIT license](http://opensource.org/licenses/MIT).

-The VersoBit logo is Copyright © 2014 VersoBit Ltd. All Rights Reserved.
+The VersoBit logo is Copyright © 2016 VersoBit.
+All Rights Reserved.

 Weather Doge uses a number of open-source tools and libraries.
 Check the "Other Shibes" dialog from within the app or open `WeatherDoge/src/main/assets/othershibes.html` in your browser.